PaleAlex/TwyStock_repo/README.md

 # Twystocker - repo

-This is the repo for all ORIGINAL tweets (retweet excluded) counts coming from the [Twystocker](https://twystocker.streamlit.app/) web app.
+This is the repo for all ORIGINAL tweets (retweet excluded) counts coming from Twitter.
+update: since Twitter became X, my API keys has been blocked, so that the service is no longer available for collecting new data

 The tweets are about the most cited stocks in [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) sub-reddit.